Sunday, August 17, 2025

 In the US and the west, I think the institutions (local government, courts, police) are still strong enough and will prevent a slide to either outright fascism or communism, but the political system has to re-invent itself to deliver what the voting public wants.
 Deng Xiaoping famously said, "It doesn't matter if the cat is black or white, as long as it catches mice."
 Similarly, in the west, the voters will end up saying that ideology doesn't really matter if the political system can deliver progress, peace, and prosperity.

 The first six weeks of the second Trump administration is indication that the United States is not willing to lead and maintain this liberal global world order, unless there is some direct economic benefit to the United States.
 Marco Rubio, US Secretary of State, in his first interview as Secretary of State, talked about returning back to a multi-polar world.
-It is still unclear if a new world order will became a new "Great Game" with little to no rules, or if there will be an effort, similar to 1815 (Congress of Vienna) or even 1945 (United Nations) to write down the rules of the game and to secure commitment from the major players to play by the rules.
+It is still unclear if a new world order will became a new "Great Game" with little to no rules, or if there will be an effort, similar to 1815 (Congress of Vienna) or even 1945 (United Nations and Bretton Woods) to write down the rules of the game and to secure commitment from the major players to play by the rules.